-The Australian Girls Choir (AGC) has been providing high quality Performing Arts education and wonderful performance opportunities to many thousands of girls from across the country for nearly 30 years.
+The Australian Girls Choir (AGC) has been providing high quality Performing Arts education and wonderful performance opportunities to many thousands of girls from across the country for 30 years.

 The AGC was established in 1984 by Judith Curphey OAM, with 150 girls rehearsing in four classes in the Melbourne suburb of Burwood and Judith as the sole tutor.
 The appeal of our unique approach to combining dance with choral music meant that it was not long before chapters of the organisation opened in other cities around Australia.
-Today we are proud to have over 4000 girls learning to sing, dance and perform in Adelaide, Brisbane, Melbourne, Perth and Sydney.
+Today we are proud to have nearly 4500 girls learning to sing, dance and perform in Adelaide, Brisbane, Melbourne, Perth and Sydney.

 The founding philosophy behind the AGC is that every child can learn to sing given encouragement and training, and our dynamic and inclusive curriculum is designed to cater to varying abilities and confidence levels.
 Girls have fun, make friends and blossom musically and socially as members of the AGC.